juanzhangcs/juanzhangcs.github.io/_pages/projects.md

 * Offloading decision making strategies and applications in mobile edge computing
   * Smart Networks & Services (SmartNetS) Lab, University of Exeter, UK.
 Sep.
 2017 -- Mar.
 2022

-* QoE-aware and energy-efficiency in mobile multimedia transmission.
+* QoE-aware and energy-efficiency in mobile multimedia transmission
   * University of Otago, New Zealand.
 2015 -- 2017

 * Big data and Reliability in Traffic Networks